-The Palace of Culture and Science is definetely a landmark of the city and one of the most characteristic bulidings in Warsaw.
-Comissioned by Stalin as a gift from the Soviet people, it was completed in 1955, and built using an estimated 40 million bricks!
-The viewing terrace on the 30th floor has a magnificent panoramic view of the capital, and is another great family vacation photo spot.
+The Palace of Culture and Science is definitely a landmark of the city and one of the most characteristic buildings in Warsaw.
+Commissioned by Stalin as a gift from the Soviet people, it was completed in 1955, and built using an estimated 40 million bricks!
+The viewing terrace on the 30th floor has a magnificent panoramic view of the capital and is another great family vacation photo spot.
 The main building boasts over 3,300 rooms and you can visit the Palace interior with a licensed guide.
 Once inside, the ground floors become a maze of halls and corridors.
 With huge chambers named after Eastern icons like Uri Gagarin, and Madame Curie.
-It is decorated with brass chandeliers and secret elevators hidden throughout the Palace of Culture and Science certainly make for an interesting tour!
+It is decorated with brass chandeliers and secret elevators hidden throughout the Palace of Culture and Science certainly makes for an interesting tour!
 Click here to learn more about Warsaw’s Palace of Culture and Science.

 The other areas of the complex house many institutions, museums, theatres and cinemas.
 The greatest attraction for kids, especially boys, is the Museum of Technology.
-It houses a collection of old motorbikes, cars and bicycles, exhibitions dedicated to computers, jukeboxes, radio transistors and houshold equipment.
-The astronautical engineering exhibition is a wonderous experience too; with models of rockets, lunar landings, and an enormous planetarium, you and your family will leave the museum feeling like astronauts returning to earth after a trip through the stars.
+It houses a collection of old motorbikes, cars and bicycles, exhibitions dedicated to computers, jukeboxes, radio transistors and household equipment.
+The astronautical engineering exhibition is a wonderful experience too; with models of rockets, lunar landings, and an enormous planetarium, you and your family will leave the museum feeling like astronauts returning to Earth after a trip through the stars.